pscedu/psc-wpdocs/neocortex/connecting.md

-Connecting to the System
+## Connecting to the System
-Connecting to Neocortex (preferred)¶
+### Connecting to Neocortex (preferred)

-* How to access Neocortex?
-* Neocortex users have been granted Neocortex resources for their projects.
+Neocortex users have been granted Neocortex resources for their projects.
 Please refer to the Allocations section for more information.
-* The usage will be tracked using their respective grants.
+The usage will be tracked using your respective grants.

+To connect, use the following command, where *psc_username* is your PSC username.

-* ssh PSC_USERNAME@neocortex.psc.edu
+<pre> ssh <i>psc_username</i>@neocortex.psc.edu</pre>

-* You will get to compile code, validate code, and run training jobs on the CS machines from this resource.
+You can compile code, validate code, and run training jobs on the CS machines from this resource.

-Connecting to Bridges-2¶
+### Connecting to Bridges-2

-* How to access Bridges-2?
-* Neocortex users have been granted access to different resources in Bridges-2 to run their jobs.
+Neocortex users are granted access to different resources in Bridges-2 to run their jobs.
 Please refer to the Allocations section for more information.

-* Connect using your PSC credentials, SSHing into Bridges-2 using the following command, where PSC_U?SERNAME? is your PSC username.
+Connect using your PSC credentials.
+SSH to Bridges-2 using the following command, where *psc_username* is your PSC username.
-* ssh PSC_USERNAME@bridges2.psc.edu
+<pre> ssh <i>psc_username</i>@bridges2.psc.edu</pre>

-* If you need to reset your password, please visit the PSC Password Change Utility webpage.
+If you need to reset your password, please visit the [PSC Password Change Utility](https://apr.psc.edu) webpage.

-* You will get to compile code, and validate code from this resource; however, you will not get to run training jobs on the CS machines from Bridges-2, only from Neocortex.
+You acan compile code and validate code from this resource; however, you can not run training jobs on the CS machines from Bridges-2, only from Neocortex.